Crisis Prevention and Intervention Supports Department

-As of June 2019, the Buffalo Public School District is proud to offer a newly-enhanced model of the Crisis Prevention and Response Team.
-The enhanced model reflects the adaptations and changes necessary to better meet the standards outlined in the Superintendent's Education Bargain, specifically in terms of providing the highest quality services to our neediest children and families.
+BPS is proud to offer an enhanced model of the Crisis Prevention and Response Team.
+This model reflects adaptations and changes necessary to better meet standards outlined in the Education Bargain, specifically in terms of providing the highest quality services to our neediest children and families.

 Reducing Chronic Absence Starting in the Early Grades: An Essential Ingredient for Promoting Success in School.
 A Toolkit for City Leaders.